-Active Shooter Incident Command: Beyond the 60-Minute Mark
+Active Shooter Command and Control: Beyond the 60-Minutes™

 Active shooter events continue to plague the United States.
 Since 2009, the number of active shooter events in the United States has tripled and the lethality has increased 600 percent.
 The vast majority of public safety active shooter response training focus on the critical actions to take in the first 60 minutes of the event.
 These actions primarily focus on threat neutralization and patient care.
 Very few training courses focus on the aftermath of these events.
 However, more and more public scrutiny now focuses on the ways that public safety agencies respond after threat neutralization and patient care.

 This course examines numerous aspects of active shooter response beyond the basics.
 This course looks at the concept of mass hysteria, uninjured victim care and support, creation of notification and family reunification centers, mass notification, crisis communication, crime scene considerations, elected official involvement, ad hoc memorials, permanent memorials, funeral services, and business continuity of operations.

 There are components that are critical to the success of witness interview and debrief locations.
 This course examines case law to see if it is legal to detain a witness for interview.
 In addition, this course looks at different witness interview best practices, including documentation and repeat interviews.
 This course also looks at best practice recommendations for creating and managing Notification/Family Reunification Centers.

 Active shooter events have demonstrated numerous crime scene considerations.
 In this course, the necessity and distance requirements for cordons will be discussed.
 In addition, there is a need for secondary crime scene documentation for all personal effects left behind by people fleeing.
 The instructor will give examples from active shooter events at malls, airports, and hospitals to demonstrate the complexity magnitude of personal effects left behind.